kanghui0204/IsaacLab-Arena-vln/docs/pages/examples/create_a_new_asset.rst

     microwave.open(env, env_ids=None, percentage=0.8)
     is_open = microwave.is_open(env)

-This simple pattern allows you to quickly create new assets that integrate seamlessly with Isaac Arena's simulation and task systems.
+This pattern lets you quickly create assets that integrate with Isaac Arena's simulation and task systems.